pumkinrat/crawl/README.md

 # Dungeon Crawl Pumpkin Puree (Fork of Dungeon Crawl Stone Soup)

-Dungeon Crawl Pumkin Puree is a game about exploration, tactical combat, magic and possibly more.
+Pumpkincrawl is a game about exploration, combat, magic and possibly more.
 The Game stars a variety of Creatures some of which are playable...

 ## Contents